dhawal-pandya/aeonis/README.md

   - **Description:** [FOR DEVELOPMENT ONLY] Deletes all data from the database by dropping and recreating all tables.
   - **Success Response:** `200 OK` with a confirmation message.

 ---
-*This README reflects the project status as of Monday, June 30, 2025.*
+*This README reflects the project status as of Wednesday, July 9, 2025.*